SamuelD-Data/Telco_Churn_Project/README.md

 select all models that outperform the baseline select best model from validate and apply to test dataset

-4) conclusion
+4) Conclusion

-summarize findings from project: drivers, recommendations, model performance next steps expectations for model performance on future unseen data
+summarize findings from project:
+- drivers
+- recommendations
+- model performance
+- next steps

 ## How to Reproduce